TheOdinProject/curriculum/html_css/intermediate_css/css-units.md

 `1rem` is the `font-size` of the root element (either `:root` or `html`).
 The math works the same with `rem` as it did with `em`, but without the added complexity of keeping track of the parent's font size.
 Relying on `em` could mean that a particular size could change if the context changes, which is very likely not the behavior you want.

 Using a relative size like `rem` to define font sizes across your website _is_ recommended.
 Many browsers allow users to change the base font-size to increase readability.
-If at all possible, it is advisable to respect a user's wishes with regards to font size.
+If at all possible, it is advisable to respect a user's wishes regarding font size.
 You'll learn more about this from the reading assignments.

 #### Viewport Units